Examination and Grading System

 The compulsory course components are given in the syllabus.

 The syllabus also explains if and, if possible, how you can make up/re-take compulsory components that you have missed, and if these compulsory components must be completed before you can take a final exam for the course.

 If you are an elected representative at KI, you are under obligation to attend the meetings convened by KI and must therefore be given the opportunity to compensate for any compulsory course components you might therefore miss.
 If you are a mentor on an induction programme, you may be absent from the course as much as is necessary and, again, you are entitled to compensate for any compulsory components you might therefore miss.

 Written questions in exams and other assessments are covered by the principle of non-disclosure, which means that exam papers become public once distributed to the students sitting the exam.

 You are entitled to ask for your original exam papers to be returned to you once they have been marked and graded.
 Papers not collected within two years after the date of grading are destroyed.

-New rules and instructions
+Rules and instructions

-New rules and instructions for oral digital examination at a distance, valid from 6 April 2020.
+- Rules and instructions for oral digital examination at a distance, valid from 6 April 2020.

-New rules and instructions for written digital examination at a distance, valid from 26 March 2020.
+- Rules and instructions for written digital examination at a distance, valid from 26 March 2020.